 If you want to quickly turn off all wireless radio, simply switch on Airplane mode.
 You can control the Airplane mode using one of the below methods.

-- Press the P4 button (defined as Airplane mode by default). - Press Fn+F2. - Select the network icon in the lower right of the taskbar.
-Then, select the Airplane mode button.
+- Select the network icon in the lower right of the taskbar.
+Then, select the Airplane mode button. - Press Fn+F1.

 Setting up a WWAN Connection